kisaragi-hiu/interris/README.md

 ## Usage

-`M-x interis RET` enters Interis.
+`M-x interris RET` enters Interris.
 Fill out the fields; the output will be updated in real time.
 The fields are not constrained to one line.

 ## Preview